balajisomasale/ML-Linear-Regression-Boston-Housing-price-prediction/README.md

 #This project was done as part of Online course : <b>MACHINE LEARNING using python</b>

 Certificate of Completion from <b>SKYFI LABS</b>: <a href="https://drive.google.com/file/d/1XLKQhn3yIZACiKbnzLPAIN5S9MZnKSMt/view?usp=sharing"> My Certificate </a>
-(They checked and verified the output only after they published the certificate.)
+(They checked and verified the output first and are satisfied.)

 Here is the link for the Evaluated Project:
 I have made a video Tutorial: <a href="https://www.youtube.com/watch?v=brGoh6FrHIc">My Project(Youtube Link) </a>